leockl/tool-ahead-of-time-ts/README.md

 First, create an empty "tutorial" folder and an empty "ChatOpenAI" sub-folder in your local device.
 Then copy the "taotTutorialChatOpenAI.js" and ".env" files (under the "tutorial" folder and "ChatOpenAI" sub-folder in this repo) into your empty "ChatOpenAI" sub-folder in your local device.
 Note you will need to enter your own API key into the ".env" file.

+**Tip**: To setup Azure (ie. Azure AI Foundry) just ask any AI with internet access (so that you get the latest up to date steps) the following question: "You are an expert in Microsoft Azure.
+Can you tell me the latest step-by-step guide on how to setup an Azure AI Foundry account and deploy a model in Azure AI Foundry within the Azure AI Foundry platform.".
+Once you have your model deployed, you can obtain the value for the parameters endpoint and credential from the "Models + endpoints" tab in Azure AI Foundry as shown in the screenshot below.

 Then run the following lines of code:

 ```bash